Nurse Retention Strategies and Resources

 Vicki Good

-Vicki Good, DNP, RN, CENP, CPPS, is the chief clinical officer (CCO) of the American Association of Critical-Care Nurses (AACN), the world's largest specialty nursing association with greater than 130,000 members.
+Vicki Good, DNP, RN, FAAN, CENP, CPPS, is the chief clinical officer (CCO) of the American Association of Critical-Care Nurses (AACN), the world's largest specialty nursing association with greater than 130,000 members.
 She collaborates widely within the AACN community and beyond to identify, translate and facilitate opportunities and integrated action to address current and emerging practice needs and advocacy priorities on issues that matter most to nurses and their patients.

 Author